demisto/splunk-app/add-on/README.md

 # Connectivity Test - Create a Custom Alert Action
 ![alert](https://user-images.githubusercontent.com/38749041/103539271-6d467500-4ea0-11eb-89f9-2a551893800f.gif)
-* Upload data to Splunk (any PDF, CSV or YML file is ok)
+* Upload data to Splunk (any PDF, CSV or YML file is ok).
 * Create an alert by uploading any PDF, CSV or YML file to Splunk.
 * When the file is uploaded, click "Start Searching" and save the search as an Alert (on the top-right corner).
   * Complete the Alert settings: